 3. Medication Side Effects:

 Another risk factor for falling is medication side effects.
-People with Parkinson's often take medications to help manage their symptoms, and these can have side effects such as dizziness or light-headedness that can increase the risk of falls.
-Regular exercise can help improve balance and coordination while also reducing the side-effects of any medications.
+People with Parkinson's often take medications to help manage their symptoms, and these can have side effects such as dizziness or lightheadedness that can increase the risk of falls.
+Regular exercise can help improve balance and coordination while also reducing the effects of any medication side effects.